0

 WHEAT:

-Wheat futures are 1 to 3 cents lower at midday with action remaining on the
+Wheat futures are 21 to 26 cents lower at midday as we continue to ease

 David Fiala can be reached at dfiala@futuresone.com